desmondcheongzx/fountainDB/README.md

 ## Supported types

-In the current iteration, we only store rows with attributes id (unsigned integers) and name (strings) in-memory, in a single table.
+In the current iteration, we support persistent storage of a single table on disk.
+However, we fix rows to have two attributes: id (unsigned integers), and name (strings).

 ## Grammar